EasyRPG/liblcf/README.md

 liblcf includes code of the following 3rd party software:

 - [inih] under New BSD license.
-- [string-view-lite] and [span-lite] under Boost Software License, Version 1.0.
+- [span-lite] under Boost Software License, Version 1.0.

 See the source code comment headers for license details.